We deal with applications for:

 You must provide documents that meet national and local requirements:

 - The national list is available on the Planning Portal

 - Local list for the validation of planning applications (PDF, 161KB)

-We always recommend that you apply online, but if you wish to apply by post, please use the relevant forms below.
+We always recommend that you apply online, where available, but if you wish to apply by post, please use the relevant forms below.

 Waste and County Council applicationsApply online on the Planning Portal (external link)

 Apply by post: